tyler-frazier/evolving_solutions/src/schedule.md

 	- Final Presentations

 ## Final
-- Final Project is due on the last day of the finals period at 5PM.
+- Research plan is due no later than December 21st by 5PM.